json420/degu/doc/tutorial.rst

-Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, and in particular if your implementing symmetric, P2P communication in order to expose rich applications and deep platform integration over HTTP.
+Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, and in particular if your implementing symmetric, P2P communication in order to expose rich applications features and deep platform integration over HTTP.

 Degu is being designed for:

-    * Security, even at the expense of compatability
+    * Security, even at the expense of compatibility - the more secure Degu can be, the more we can consider exposing highly interesting platform features over HTTP

+    * High-throughput at low-concurrency - being able to handle a million concurrent connections without crashing (and without running out of memory) is a much different problem than trying to keep a 10 gigabit local Ethernet connection fully saturated with just a few connections;
+      Degu is being designed for the later, even at the expense of the former

+    * Modern SSL best-practices, with client cert authentication - one of the big advantages of not trying to be compatible with browsers is we can push the limit when it comes to secure but user-friendly security, privacy, and authentication.